 - Clinical science

-Chloroquine and hydroxychloroquine are drugs derived from 4-aminoquinoline (4AQ), a chemical compound with the amino group at the 4-position of the quinoline molecule.
+Chloroquine and hydroxychloroquine are drugs derived from the quinoline molecule.
 Both are used as antimalarial blood schizonticides, and hydroxychloroquine is also frequently used as an antirheumatic.
 Their mechanism of action is not entirely understood.
-However, despite their varying therapeutic dosage and toxicity, both drugs have similar clinical indications and side effects.
+Despite their varying therapeutic dosage and toxicity, both drugs have similar clinical indications and side effects.
 One of their most serious side effects is retinal toxicity, referred to as 4AQ retinopathy or chloroquine retinopathy, which must be screened for in all cases of long-term use.

-- Anti-rheumatoid action: these drugs interfere with "antigen processing" in macrophages and other antigen-presenting cells → decrease the formation of peptide-MHC protein complexes → down-regulate the immune response against autoantigenic peptides
+- Antirheumatoid action: interference with antigen processing in macrophages and other APCs → ↓ formation of peptide-MHC protein complexes → ↓ immune response against autoantigenic peptides

 - Blurred vision